petersuttondev/ffbuild/README.md

 # ffbuild

-An FFmpeg filter graph and command line builder for Python.
+An FFmpeg filter graph and command line (coming soon) builder for Python.

 Code: